aquachris/btplanets/README.md

 ### The year 3025
 The BattleTech universe is rich in history, and there are many interesting eras to explore.
-However, the quintessential era (at least to table top players from the 80s and 90s like yours truly), is the time of the late Succession Wars, marked by technological decline ("LosTech") and the Macchiavellian politics of the five Successor States and their lords.
+However, the quintessential era (at least to table top players from the 80s and 90s like yours truly) is the time of the late Succession Wars, marked by technological decline ("LosTech") and the Macchiavellian politics of the five Successor States and their lords.